 - Rolling Hills

 - Rolling Hills Estates

 - several unincorporated areas

-Getting Around Manhattan Beach and LA’s South Bay
+Getting Around LA’s South Bay

 If you plan to just stay in Manhattan Beach itself, the downtown area is pretty walkable and is a few blocks from the beach.
 If you do drive, there are a few public parking lots through downtown Manhattan Beach that has metered parking.

 A car is recommended if you want to visit nearby cities since it’s pretty spread out.
 You can always utilize rideshare options as well.